 SP said that Jane Curran was born to William Curran and Elizabeth Jones in 1859, Glasgow, Her birth home was at the same Muse Lane address of the above Carran and Curran family censuses.
-3 The five Currol siblings of 1871 were all born in Glasgow.
-While they were not found in Scotland’s Birth Registry as Currol, they could be covered by Cunan, Carran and Curran substitutes.
+3 The five Currol siblings of 1871 were all born in Glasgow – but they were found in Scotland’s Birth Registry as Cunan, Carran and Curran.

 - FindMyPast correctly interpreted the original document that is held at ScotlandsPeople, when they cited Currol in its Census 1871 display of what this column finds to be the Curran family.
 Although correct, we feel it represented an underlying factual error.
 The conundrum began with the original, or source document when, in 1871, Curran was probably misspelled as Currol.

 That is how it goes in research.
 The source must be accurately stated, for in the end, it is entirely possible for two families to have existed, twin in all respects, except for “an vs ol”.
 Whomever offered the hint at FMP directing Currol of 1871 to Carroll of 1881 may know something that we do not.
 We hope to further explore this notion of right, while wrong, on the blog “Double Genealogy: the Adoption Witness” under “Writing Genealogy”.